 North Vancouver, British Columbia is an urban centre located on the Pacific Northwest Coast of North America.
 With an average annual precipitation of almost 1.5 meters, the area is prone to periods of heavy rain, which can lead to flooding.
 Because of the complex topography in the area, assets are exposed to a wide range of flood-risk levels, depending on upstream and downstream terrain characteristics, as well as their intrinsic vulnerabilities.

-Mimicking the traditional process that professional engineers and hydrologists use to evaluate flood risk, our method provides a relative risk score for each individual asset.
-The result is a web map tool that delivers a new means of communicating susceptibility, hazard, vulnerability and risk information – with transparency, and in natural language.
-By looking at key characteristics of each asset, the tool can also be used to assess the performance of numerical flood hazard models.
+Mimicking the traditional process that professionals use to evaluate flood risk, our AI tool considers numerous geospatial datasets to generate a relative risk score for each individual asset.
+The result is a web-map application that delivers a new means of communicating susceptibility, hazard, vulnerability and risk information.